CoolBeansProgramming/DVD-Rentals/README.md

 `country` – stores country names.

 ## About the project
-In this project, I perform exploratory data analysis with SQL and visualize a subset of the data in Tableau.
+Hallowwen is jsut over a week away and a DVD rental company would like to have more insights on films they rent to increase sales around the holiday.
+In this project, I perform exploratory data analysis with SQL and visualize a subset of horror film data in Tableau.